 Hiring managers look for candidates with soft skills because they make successful employees according to Society for Human Resource Management’s SHRM/Mercer Survey Findings: Entry-Level Applicant Job Skills survey.
 For example, someone that has mastered job specific or technical skills but struggles to manage their time or work within a team, may not be successful at work.
 A person that is an expert in computer programming but battles with organizing and keeping commitments may receive negative performance reviews at work.

-The bigger question about soft skills is: What makes soft skills so important?
+The bigger questions about soft skills are: What makes soft skills so important?
 More importantly, why should we invest in our own soft skill development and what does that training do for my career?

 Let’s unpack that question.